Debates on cultural consumption

 Sign up to view the full document!

-They have a taste of necessity and are inclined to assigning priority to function over form.
 The explorations cultural consumption patterns by gender have suggested that in high cultures, women recognize greater legitimacy than men.
 This implies that there are various factors that affect tastes such as age, race, and gender.
 It is also expected that areas with rigid school tracking also influences the tastes of students.
 Based on the type of educational preparation, it is likely that academic students will value the consumption of cultural items than the professional and occupational students.
 The sociologist studies that have been conducted to test the applicability of the theory have revealed that Americans tend to prefer moral boundaries instead of cultural boundaries (Kane, 2003).
+Even though some studies have found the arguments presented by Bourdieu to be applicable in various parts of the world, others have argued that the extent to which he described educational practices or the bourgeoisie culture in France is weak.

 Sign up to view the full document!